This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Research on Snake Sleep Patterns and Physiology

-- Monitoring respiratory rates during sleep
+-How snakes’ respiratory rates shift during sleep

 Importance of Understanding Rattlesnake Sleep